 Like the enclosure wall, the columns we see today are largely reconstructed, albeit with original parts discovered in the sand.
 They’re widely believed to be the world’s oldest columns made of stone.

 The Great Court

 Coming out of the dim colonnade, visitors find themselves in front of the open and vast Great Court.
 This expansive stretch of desert contains almost nothing except the remains of two small altars.
 It was here, as part of the Heb-Sed ceremonies, that the king would run laps to demonstrate his physical fitness.

 But more on the Heb-Sed festival later.
 For now, turn around and look at the southern wall.

 Along the upper portion of the southern platform is a series of cobra friezes – thought to be the oldest stone friezes in the world.
-Notably, the cobra was a symbol of Lower Egypt.
+Notably, the cobra was a symbol of Lower Egypt (the northern half).
 As you’ll see, symbols of a unified Upper and Lower Egypt repeat themselves again and again throughout the complex.